 At the first stage in the major, students take a variety of courses in the allied disciplines to develop a foundational understanding of each.
 These courses constitute the major's Common Foundation courses (7 credits).
-In addition, students are asked to be mindful as they complete either the formal reasoning or quantitative data analysis Foundational Approaches in the college, to take something useful for the major fulfilling the Rigorous Reasoning Pre-requirement.
+In addition, students are asked to be mindful as they complete either the formal reasoning or quantitative data analysis foundational approaches in the college, to take something useful for the major fulfilling the Rigorous Reasoning Pre-requirement.

 Stage 2: How are we connecting them?

 The PPE Core courses (3 credits) serve an integrative role after the breadth in the common foundations emphasizing PPE's coherent interdisciplinary perspective.
-These PPE-specific interdisciplinary courses enhance a student's ability to look at a problem from several possible analytic lenses.
+These PPE-specific interdisciplinary courses enhance a student's ability to look at a problem through several possible analytic lenses.